-Genus Nephrus comprises of nine species of the Knob-tailed geckos.
-The distinguishing factors of the members include slender limbs, plumb bodies and large heads.
+Genus Nephrus comprises of nine species of Knob-tailed geckos.
+The distinguishing factors of the members include slender limbs, plumb bodies, and large heads.
 They have small paw lamellae as well as claws.
 Small granular scales mixed with tubercles cover the body.
 All members will have their tails terminating in a spherical knob.

 The length from the snout to vent (SVL), determine the size of these exotic geckos.
 The largest adult of all members of this genus will be around 5 to 5.5 inches.
 Smaller species will measure about 4 inches.

 Knob tailed gecko lifespan is above ten years.
 This is shorter than the other species such as leopard geckos